-This will throw off your PH and prevent your body from functioning perfectly.
-If you’ve run for an hour or more, in the heat or worked out really hard, minerals such as; sodium, chloride, calcium, magnesium, potassium and phosphate need restoring during your run and after.
+This will throw off your PH and prevent your body from functioning correctly.
+If you’ve run for an hour or more, in the heat or worked out hard, minerals such as; sodium, chloride, calcium, magnesium, potassium and phosphate need restoring during your run and after.

 Sometimes to replenish fluids and electrolytes quickly …

 A bottle of water and banana will do the trick, but other times you will need more.

 Your body Needs replenishing so you stay alert and don’t cramp up and become sore.

 Signs you need to replenish your electrolytes during or after a long run

 - confused Feeling light-headed

 The fastest way to replenish your body is with a drink that contains essentials nutrients to bring your body back to balance. * Powerade or Gatorade drinks, help to replenish electrolytes, although there are better options that don’t involve artificial ingredients.

 When you need a quick electrolyte drink during your run or after – bring a bottle of water – mix with a pinch of Himalayan salt or Sea salt.
 I sometimes add lemon for taste and for extra healing benefits.